 Why Mount Union?

 First and foremost, we are a tight-knit community in which the unique abilities of an individual student are honored and cultivated.
 Unlike larger schools, the vast majority of courses are taught by seasoned, full-time faculty who put teaching first.
 We get to know our students and mentor them through college experience and beyond.
 I've been a student at small colleges and large universities, and Mount is a nice combination of what is best about both.
-The Literature and Communications Studies department is stocked with superb teachers who teach in a seminar style based on discussion rather than lecturing.
+The Literature and Communication Arts department is stocked with superb teachers who teach in a seminar style based on discussion rather than lecturing.
 We develop each student's abilities not only in the classroom but also through conferencing outside of class, so that their sense of self and confidence grows along with their skillset.
 There is also a huge variety in our curriculum, with options for studying writing of every kind and literature of any period from Beowulf to the present.